vruusmann/blog/_posts/2014-04-18-randomforest_estimate_prediction_interval_decisiontree_scores.md

 public void printMedvValues(Map<FieldName, ?> result){
   FieldName medv = new FieldName("medv");

-  // This unchecked cast is rather aggressive, but should be always good when dealing with regression-type models Collection<? extends Number> values = (Collection<? extends Number>)result.get(medv);
+  // This unchecked cast is rather aggressive, but should be always good when working with regression-type models Collection<? extends Number> values = (Collection<? extends Number>)result.get(medv);
   for(Number value : values){
     System.out.println(value);